bwsw/sj-platform/SJDocs/source/Tutorial.rst

 sFlow Example Task
 -------------------------

 There is another example of the platform performance.
-It represents the processing workflow of demo that is responsible for collecting sFlow information:
+It represents the processing workflow of demonstration task that is responsible for collecting sFlow information:

 - computes traffic for the source IP;
 - computes traffic between the source and the destination.

 The processing pipeline includes an input module, a batch processing module and an output module.
-Within the platform the data is transported with T-streams.
+Within the platform, the data is transported with T-streams.

-As an external data source an sFlow reporter takes place.
+As an external data source, an sFlow reporter takes place.
 It sends data to the system in CSV format.

 The CSV data are transformed by the input module and are sent for processing to the batch processing module.
 The data that can not be parsed by the input module are sent to the output module for incorrect data without processing.

-The processed data is stored into the PostgreSQL database.
+The processed data is stored in the PostgreSQL database.
 It is exported from the platform via the output module with the streams of SQL-database type.

 In general, the pipeline can be rendered as in the diagram below: